spidasoftware/schema/doc/apis/companyAPI.md

 --data-urlencode 'apiToken=xxxxxx'
 ```

-A sample return is as follows for the above example:
+A sample return for the above example:

 ```
 {